How to Add a Database to Your Business Directory Website

 Optimizing for Scalability and Performance

 As your business directory grows, database performance can become a bottleneck.
-I’ve seen too many directory owners scramble to address performance issues after their sites gain popularity – planning for scale from the beginning is much easier.
+I’ve seen too many directory owners scramble to address performance issues after their sites gain popularity – planning for scale from the beginning is much easier (and far less expensive).

 Scaling Your Database as Your Directory Grows

 Vertical scaling involves upgrading your database server with more powerful hardware (more RAM, faster CPUs, SSD storage).
-This approach is simple but has physical limitations.
+This approach is simple but has physical limitations – you can only add so much RAM to a single server.

 Horizontal scaling distributes your database across multiple servers, either through:

-- Sharding (splitting your database into smaller pieces across multiple servers)
+- Sharding – Splitting your database into smaller pieces across multiple servers (for example, businesses A-M on one server, N-Z on another)

 Performance Optimization Techniques